EveryInvestor Promise

 It's crucial for potential applicants to understand these financial implications fully before proceeding.

-How Are Equity Release Applicants Protected by Regulations?
+How Are Equity Release Applicants Protected by UK Regulations in 2025?

 The Financial Conduct Authority (FCA) regulates the equity release market, requiring transparent advice and fair treatment, while the Equity Release Council mandates a no negative equity guarantee and the right to remain in one's home for life, ensuring customers' protection.